 A car accident can leave you with severe injuries and anxiety about the financial distress you’re suddenly facing.
 Medical bills start coming in and stacking up, demanding to be paid, not considering you have missed work while you were recovering from your injuries.

-However, if another person’s negligent actions caused your auto accident and injuries, you shouldn’t be stuck with these expenses.
-The Aurora car accident lawyers at CCAL can fight the at-fault party and insurance companies for your right to recover compensation, and even file a personal injury lawsuit against the negligent driver.
+If another person’s negligent actions caused your auto accident and injuries, you shouldn’t be stuck with these expenses.
+The Aurora car accident lawyers at Ktenas Injury Attorneys can fight the at-fault party and insurance companies for your right to recover compensation, and even file a personal injury lawsuit against the negligent driver.
 We will champion your right to receive fair compensation in a civil court.

-To schedule a free initial consultation, call us today at (312) 300-2515, or chat with us online to learn how we can help.
+To schedule a free initial consultation with an experienced attorney, call us today at (312) 300-2515, or chat with us online to learn how we can help.

 According to the National Highway Traffic Safety Administration (NHTSA), there were 36, 096 fatalities in motor vehicle traffic accidents in 2019.
 Different injuries resulting from car crashes vary depending on the individual circumstances of each collision, however, some injuries are more common than others.

 Some car crash injuries may resolve within days with no medical treatment at all.
 While more serious injuries may become permanent and even result in some level of physical disability.

 The kind and severity of bodily injuries that people involved in a car accident sustain depend on the following factors:

 The direction the person was facing.
 Was the person facing straight ahead in the seat or was their head turned in a certain direction?